2027 UPCOMING BOARD NOMINATIONS

 Provides information for NCECA publications as needed.

-Desired qualifications:Passion for the field of ceramics and NCECA.
+Desired Qualifications:Passion for the field of ceramics and NCECA.

 Previous participation in some aspects of NCECA programming.